DanielLMcGuire/Snake-DX/README.md

 ```

 > [!NOTE]
-> The dx12 renderer does flicker at time
+> The dx12 renderer does flicker at times
->
-> debug builds allocate a console and write to a log file, and write any dx resource leaks to vs ide console
 >
 > UWP version is DX12 only
 >